DeviceNut/PixelNutApp/how-library-works.md

 The former doesn't do anything by default, but allows adding custom functionality to the 'setup()' and 'loop()' routines without having to override the entire function, and is in fact used by the bluetooth code in 'bluetooth.h'.

-The latter handles communications with an external client when using bluetooth (and will also be used in the future with WiFi).
-It is called by routines in 'bluetooth.h', and is extended by code in 'segments.h' to provide support for multiple logical segments.
+The latter handles communications with an external client (phone app or browser) when using bluetooth or WiFi.
+It is called by routines in 'bluetooth.h' or "wifi.h", and is extended by code in 'segments.h' to provide support for multiple logical segments.

 Main Control Defines